8 Questions Answered About Bottom Lash Extensions

 How long do they last?

-Bottom lash extensions can last for up to 2 weeks (14 days).
+With proper aftercare and lash cleansing, bottom lash extensions can last for up to 2 weeks (14 days) if the client uses an aftercare kit daily (or at the very least, a well-formulated lash shampoo).
 When clients shed tears or rub their eyes, bottom lashes tend to be the ones that go first.
 Due to their relatively short lifespan, some lash artists don’t even perform fills for bottom lashes, but instead simply re-apply new lashes when clients return.

 Who can get bottom lashes?